foodfight/showz/scripts/episode-20-jtimberman.md

       cookbooks on the community site?
   * Does Opscode review the cookbooks that are published?

-### Testing
-* You recently published a gist with some basic foodcritic integration with knife cookbook test

-* Why are so many people obsessed with testing?
-  * Is this all just the "theatre of testing"?

-* Does it really make sense to automate cookbook testing?
-  * At what level or stage? pre-converge, pseudo-converge, post-converge?

-* What's happening with Kitchen (more testing)?

 ### Knife, Shef, and Ohai

 Knife, Shef, and Ohai are powerful tools that are easy to take for granted or overlook completely.